 International business trips

 In principle, the maximum tax-free daily allowances for international business trips are the same as for domestic business trips.
-However, some countries have other rates for the food and petty acquisitions allowance, which you can find in this Circular.
+However, some countries have other rates for the food and petty acquisitions allowance, which you can find at the end of this article.

-If you, as an employee, work abroad, your annual deduction for travel expenses including other possible deductions relating to your non-Danish salary may not exceed your non-Danish salary which is taxable in Denmark or exceed DKK 29,600 in 2022.
+If you, as an employee, work abroad, your annual deduction for travel expenses including other possible deductions relating to your non-Danish salary may not exceed your non-Danish salary which is taxable in Denmark or exceed DKK 29,600 in 2022 (DKK 30,500 in 2023).

 Food and petty acquisitions allowance